peterhinch/micropython-async/FASTPOLL.md

 [ESP Platforms](./FASTPOLL.md#6-esp-platforms) for general comments on the suitability of ESP platforms for systems requiring fast response.

+It is possible to load modules in the filesystem in preference to frozen ones by modifying `sys.path`.
+However the ESP8266 probably has too little RAM for this to be useful.

 ## 1.1 Benchmarks

 The benchmarks directory contains files demonstrating the performance gains